SpubKazoo/Spamploy-ee/README.md

 # Spamploy-ee 1.0
 "Spamploy-ee, Manage Your Workspace with eases."
-A fun lil Spamton Shimeji-ee for your desktop!

 After many nights of rendering and tweaking code, he's finally complete in a state that people can use it **without** issues.. _hopefully._